 Rachael Taylor Audiologist

-Rachael is a graduate of the Master of Audiology programme at the University of Auckland.
-After working locally for two years, she moved overseas where she worked mainly in the area of neuro-otology in the United Kingdom and in Australia.
+Rachel is a graduate of the Master of Audiology programme at the University of Auckland.
+After Working locally for two years, she moved overseas where she worked mainly in the area of neuro-otology in the United Kingdom and in Australia.
 She has recently returned to New Zealand after completing a Doctorate through the University of Sydney, Australia.
-Here, she continues to pursue her clinical and research interests in the area of auditory and vestibular electrophysiology.
+Here she continues to pursue her clinical and research interests in the area of auditory and vestibular electrophysiology.

 Rachael loves travelling and reading.

 Mike McCallin Physiotherapist

 Mike finished a Master of Arts in Political Studies in 1995 and the graduated from AUT as a physiotherapist in 2005.
 He has worked at Middlemore Hospital since then and became interested in vestibular testing and rehabilitation while working in acute neurology.
 Mike has since specialised in neurological rehabilitation with an emphasis on vestibular and stroke patients.
 He has been working almost exclusively with vestibular patients since 2013.
 Mike continues to balance his working time between NZDBC and Middlemore Hospital.
 Mike has completed level 1 and 2 of the BradCliff Method© for breathing pattern retraining and is well-placed to treat both breathing problems and vestibular disorders.

 In his spare time Mike enjoys playing Star Wars and lego with his kids, cycling and computer gaming.